 Like to run at night?
 A headlamp and reflective trim on your running wear are musts.

 Optionally, a heart rate monitor (many with built-in GPS) can help maximize the effectiveness of your workout.

 The uneven terrain of trails presents you with different challenges than paved surfaces.
 Common obstacles include rocks, logs, roots and rock gardens.

 Tip: Expect trail running to take longer than road running does for a similar distance.

 Trails put you closer to wildlife than roads do.
 Be aware of your surroundings.
-If you encounter a snake, venomous or not, give them a wide berth or wait for them to leave your path.
-Do not jump over them or harass them.
+If you encounter a snake—venomous or not—give it a wide berth or wait for it to leave your path.
+Do not jump over a snake or harass it.

 Contributors to this article: Michael Oliva, REI Arcadia (Calif.) footwear specialist; Ed Korb, REI Outdoor School instructor.

 Read Author Bio

 In This Article

 How are we doing?
 Give us feedback on this page.